univention/univention-corporate-server/doc/manual/ip-config/firewall-packet-filter.rst

 In addition, the configuration scripts in the :file:`/etc/security/packetfilter.d/` directory are listed in alphabetic order.
-The names of all scripts begin with two digits, which makes it easy to create a numbered order.
+The names of all scripts begin with two digits, which allows a numbered order.
 The scripts must be marked as executable.

 After changing the packet filter settings, the :program:`univention-firewall`